-Interested in applying to be a mentor or mentee?
-Applications for next year's program will be available in the summer of 2018.
-If you'd like to read more about what we accomplished in 2017, read our Annual Report!
+If you’re interested in this program, please submit an application!
+If you'd like to read more about what we accomplished in 2017, read our Annual Report.

 The goal of the Wisconsin Women’s Network Mentorship Program is simple: we want to give young women the opportunity to cultivate meaningful relationships with strong, inspirational role models throughout Wisconsin.

 Our mentors are members of the Network's large network of women professionals.
 These mentors come from a variety of professions and backgrounds, all uniting under the same cause: they’re dedicated to helping young women succeed.

 We match these supportive mentors with undergraduate students to help young women navigate the transition from college to the workforce.
 Our mentors and mentees are carefully paired together, based on career aspirations and personal interests, to give these students networking opportunities and an understanding professional adviser.

 Studies show that individuals who have a mentor are more confident in their academic abilities.
 A recent analysis of more than 73 independent mentoring programs found that mentoring results in positive outcomes across social, emotional, behavioral and academic areas of development.

 Quality mentoring can help young women not only achieve their dreams, but can also significantly strengthen communities, the economy and our state.
 And that’s what we need in Wisconsin.